nprezant/pdftools/README.md

 # Important Note

-In order for the rotation to work the "PdfMerger" class of the PyPdf2 package was edited (only slightly) The edited file can be found in the "PyPDF2-edits" folder.
+In order for the rotation to work the "PdfMerger" class of the PyPdf2 package was edited (only slightly).
+The edited file can be found in the "PyPDF2-edits" folder.